 The master's degree offered in communication sciences and disorders at Kansas State University is focused on speech-language pathology.
 It is a full-time, two-year program with consecutive semester enrollment, starting in either the summer/fall or spring semesters.
 The majority (about 90 percent) of CSD undergraduate majors complete the program in six semesters (includes summer).

-The objectives (mission) of this professional education program are to:
+The objectives (mission) of this professional education program:

 - Prepare speech-language pathologists to fill diverse roles in the broad area of speech-language pathology and in a variety of professional environments consistent with evidence-based practice;

 - Provide the student with knowledge about the changing role of the speech-language pathologist within our society and with opportunities to learn how research informs that change;

 - Facilitate an interdisciplinary view of disorders of human communication;